 Caffeine also increases the firing of neurons in the brain, alarming the pituitary gland so it produces adrenaline.
 Triggering this “fight or flight” hormone isn’t always a positive; it can leave you irritable and anxious.
 But substitute “strength and speed” for “fight or flight” and you see why this a valuable workout boost, as research demonstrates.

-Uh-oh, here comes the scary part.
+Here comes the scary part.

 Well, probably not right away.
 The downside of caffeine can sneak up on you.
 That’s because it doesn’t just do its thing and die.
 No, it lives on and on and on, undead and stalking, maybe even terrorizing.
 Caffeine has a half-life of four to seven hours.
-So, it’s still stimulating half as hard as its peak long after ingestion, and that may be keeping you awake when you need to sleep.
+So, it’s still stimulating half as hard as it did at its peak long after ingestion, and that may be keeping you awake when you need to sleep.

 One study demonstrated that those taking caffeine six hours before sleep were losing one hour of slumber—invaluable recovery and growth time.
 What’s more, the stimulant lives on even longer, zombielike.
-It won’t reach its quarter-life for still an another four to seven hours beyond its half-life, and it’ll take about 48 hours to clear your body entirely.
+It won’t reach its quarter-life for still another four to seven hours beyond its half-life, and it’ll take about 48 hours to clear your body entirely.

 There are a lot of factors that influence caffeine’s undead effect, including your age and genes, but let’s focus on three: